How we are helping

 Australia is engaged in extractives sector activities in several countries in the Asia-Pacific region and in Africa.
 These activities form a critical part of the economic development portfolio of each country or region:

-- In Burma, Australia and the UK are co-funding the Natural Resource Governance Institute to support local civil society organisations to improve extractives governance and engage in Burma’s EITI process.
+- In Myanmar, Australia and the UK are co-funding the Natural Resource Governance Institute to support local civil society organisations to improve extractives governance and engage in Burma's EITI process.

-- In Mongolia we have commenced the delivery of the Australia-Mongolia Extractives Program to increase the benefits for the Mongolian people of the development of the resources sector in Mongolia.
+- In Mongolia we commenced the delivery of the Australia-Mongolia Extractives Program in 2015 to increase the benefits for the Mongolian people of the development of the resources sector in Mongolia.

-- In Papua New Guinea (PNG) we are assisting to progress PNG’s EITI candidacy and have supported Autonomous Bougainville Government efforts to ensure inclusive consultations on mining policies and negotiations.
+- In Papua New Guinea we are supporting PNG's EITI candidacy and have supported the Autonomous Bougainville Government to strengthen governance arrangements for extractive industries, with a focus on enhancing community consultation, pro-poor revenue distribution and regulating small-scale mining.

-- In Africa we have supported African led initiatives such as the African Minerals Development Centre, as well as skills development, community partnerships and governance reform in a number of countries including Mozambique, Zambia and Tanzania.
+- In Africa, we have supported more than 450 mining related courses, scholarships and fellowships since 2011/12, including 375 short course awards delivered by universities in Africa and Australia on extractives governance.
+We have also supported African led initiatives such as the African Minerals Development Centre, as well as skills development, community partnerships and governance reform in a number of countries including Mozambique, Zambia and Tanzania.

 DFAT's future extractives support in the region will build on work undertaken to date, and will explore new directions in the energy sector.
 There will be a continued emphasis on improving extractives governance, revenue management and benefit sharing.
 An APEC Mining Sub Fund inaugurated by DFAT will enable countries in the region to build cooperation between governments and the private sector.
 DFAT seeks to collaborate more closely with the private sector, including through sharing infrastructure and services.
 We will also work with other bilateral donors to ensure our support helps developing countries maximise returns from their largest economic assets to drive their own economic growth and development.